emanuelm33/BinPo/config_files/help_config.md

 ### ENERGY_PLOTTER:

 - identifier = String.
 Identifier to plot the energy slice.
 - input_file = String.
-Name of the input file.
+Name of the input file without extension.
 If 'default' it will load the deafault name 'identifier_ES.dat'.
 - orbital_char = Boolean.
 Whether or not to plot including orbital character.
 - color_seq = String.
 Sequence of 3 colors as color1,color2,color3.
 - energy_window = Float.
 Energy window.
 The points shown will range from (energy_cut-energy_window) to energy_cut.